Communist Party of India: After independence

 During the period around and directly following Independence in 1947, the internal situation in the party was chaotic.
 The party shifted rapidly between left-wing and right-wing positions.
 In February 1948, at the 2nd Party Congress in Calcutta, B. T. Ranadive (BTR) was elected General Secretary of the party.
-The conference adopted the 'Programme of Democratic Revolution'.
-This programme included the first mention of struggle against caste injustice in a CPI document.
+The conference adopted the "Programme of Democratic Revolution", which included the first mention of struggle against caste injustice in a CPI document.

 In several areas the party led armed struggles against a series of local monarchs that were reluctant to give up their power.
 Such insurgencies took place in Tripura, Telangana and Kerala.
 The most important rebellion took place in Telangana, against the Nizam of Hyderabad.
-The Communists built up a people's army and militia and controlled an area with a population of three million.
+The communists built up a people's army and militia and controlled an area with a population of three million.
 The rebellion was brutally crushed and the party abandoned the policy of armed struggle.
-BTR was deposed and denounced as a 'left adventurist'.
+BTR was deposed and denounced as a left adventurist.

 In Manipur, the party became a force to reckon with through the agrarian struggles led by Jananeta Irawat Singh.
 Singh had joined CPI in 1946.
-At the 1951 congress of the party, 'People's Democracy' was substituted by 'National Democracy' as the main slogan of the party.
+At the 1951 party congress, the main slogan was changed from People's Democracy to National Democracy.

-Communist Party was founded in Bihar in 1939.
-Post independence, communist party achieved success in Bihar (Bihar and Jharkhand).
-Communist party conducted movements for land reform, trade union movement was at its peak in Bihar in the sixties, seventies and eighties.
-Achievement of communists in Bihar placed the communist party in the forefront of left movement in India.
-Bihar produced some of the legendary leaders like Kishan leaders Sahajanand Saraswati and Karyanand Sharma, intellectual giants like Jagannath Sarkar, Yogendra Sharma and Indradeep Sinha, mass leaders like Chandrasekhar Singh and Sunil Mukherjee, Trade Union leaders like Kedar Das and others.
-In the Mithila region of Bihar Bhogendra Jha led the fight against the Mahants and Zamindars.
+A Communist Party was founded in Bihar in 1939.
+Post independence, the Communist Party achieved success in Bihar (Bihar and Jharkhand).
+The Communist Party conducted movements for land reform, and the trade union movement was at its peak in Bihar in the 1960s–1980s.
+The achievements of communists in Bihar placed the communists in the forefront of the left movement in India.
+Bihar produced some of the most well-known leaders like Kishan leaders Sahajanand Saraswati and Karyanand Sharma, intellectuals like Jagannath Sarkar, Yogendra Sharma, and Indradeep Sinha, mass leaders like Chandrasekhar Singh and Sunil Mukherjee, trade union leaders like Kedar Das and others.
+In the Mithila region of Bihar, Bhogendra Jha led the fight against the Mahants and Zamindars.
 He later went on the win Parliamentary elections and was MP for seven terms.